Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/samples/DefiningCustomCredentialTypes.md

 # Defining Custom Credential types
 The Azure.Identity library covers a broad range of Azure Active Directory authentication scenarios.
-However, it's possible the credential implementations in Azure.Identity might not meet the specific needs your application, or an application might want to totally avoid a dependency on the Azure.Identity library.
+However, it's possible the credential implementations in Azure.Identity might not meet the specific needs your application, or an application might want to avoid taking a dependency on the Azure.Identity library.

 ## Authenticating with a prefetched access token
 The Azure.Identity library does not contain a `TokenCredential` implementation which can be constructed directly with an `AccessToken`.
 This is intentionally omitted as authenticating a client with a static token is in most cases an anti-pattern, as access tokens expire frequently and have constrained usage.
 However, there are some scenarios where authenticating a service client with a prefetched token is necessary.